Pop Culture Madness!

 - Peter Paul Mounds/Almond Joy

-Eugene O'Neill was born on October 16, 1888 in a hotel at Times Square, he also died on November 27, 1953 in another hotel in Boston.
-His last words were "I knew it.
+Eugene O’Neill was born on October 16, 1888, in a hotel at Times Square; he also died in another hotel in Boston on November 27, 1953.
+His last words were, “I knew it.
 I knew it.
-Born in a hotel room and died in a hotel room."
+Born in a hotel room and died in a hotel room.”

 1953 Pop Culture History

-Arthur Holly Compton (the Nobel Prize winning chancellor of Washington University) was irritated by how fast people were driving through the campus.
+Arthur Holly Compton (the Nobel Prize-winning chancellor of Washington University) was irritated by how fast people drove through the campus.
 To combat this, he designed the modern speed bump.

 Although Ohio is listed as the 17th state in the US, it is technically number 47.
-Until August 7, 1953, Congress forgot to vote of formal resolution to admit Ohio to the Union.
+Until August 7, 1953, Congress forgot to vote on a formal resolution to admit Ohio to the Union.

 The Coppertone Girl was introduced to the American public.
 It is probably the most famous 'butt crack' of all time.